fifth-postulate/postscript-whisperer/workshop/guide/src/tool/procedure.md

 } def
 ```

-Later on we can call it with by looking up the name
+Later on we can call it by looking up the name:

 ```ps
 segment